Database Views as Explanations for Relational Deep Learning: Introduction

 \section{Introduction}

 Machine learning over relations was traditionally done through a reduction to learning over unstructured data: flatten the data into a \e{feature matrix}, with a collection of predefined queries that produce features for every prediction instance, and then learn a flat model~\cite{DBLP:conf/kdd/PerlichP03,DBLP:journals/sigmod/KimelfeldR18,bakshi2021optimized}.
-Progress in artificial neural networks, and specifically Graph Neural Networks (GNNs)~\cite{wu2020comprehensive} and graph transformers~\cite{DBLP:journals/tmlr/Muller00R24} changed this practice: the best performing models now deploy prediction models directly from the structured data without ad-hoc feature extraction\cite{chen2025relgnn,4dbinfer_wang2024}.
+Progress in deep learning, and specifically Graph Neural Networks (GNNs)~\cite{wu2020comprehensive} and graph transformers~\cite{DBLP:journals/tmlr/Muller00R24} changed this practice: the best performing models now deploy prediction models directly from the structured data without ad-hoc feature extraction~\cite{chen2025relgnn,4dbinfer_wang2024}.

 Specifically, deep learning is commonly applied to relational databases by translating them into a graph representation: nodes represent database entities (usually tuples), and edges represent relationships (usually foreign-primary key constraints).
 GNNs or graph transformers are then trained on these graphs~\cite{fey2024position,DBLP:conf/sigmod/CappuzzoPT20,DBLP:conf/icde/TonshoffFGK23,DBLP:conf/eacl/SogaardS17}.
 To handle the varying \emph{types} of nodes and edges determined by the database schema, \emph{heterogeneous} graph models are used~\cite{DBLP:conf/aaai/ZhaoWSHSY21,DBLP:conf/www/WangJSWYCY19,chen2025relgnn,4dbinfer_wang2024}.
-This creates a two-paradigm pipeline: the relational database defines the graph structure, while the (graph-based) machine learning library learns the model.
+This creates a two-paradigm pipeline: the relational database defines the graph, while the (graph-based) machine learning library learns the model.
 At inference time, new data is exported to the graph representation, predictions are computed from the learned model, and results are reintegrated into the database.